Peruzal/xamarin-android-guide/docs/recyclerview.md

 ```

-The complete adater class should be as follows:
+The complete adapter class should be as follows:

 ```csharp
 public class MovieAdapter : RecyclerView.Adapter